Terry Clarke explains how the funding behind English football works.

 As investment produces on-field success, many clubs can expand their grounds.
 Numerous clubs have built new stadiums or renovated older buildings in recent seasons, and by increasing the potential matchday crowd, they can generate additional revenue.

 Of course, there are many sources of sports funding.
 Another model that has been explored is a fan-ownership system, in which ordinary fans own shares in the club and elect a President to run the club in their interests.
-That is a model that has been tried at a few clubs in Europe, and it works well for the Catalan giants Barcelona.
+That is a model tried at a few clubs in Europe, and it works well for the Catalan giants Barcelona.
 Although no major English club has yet gone down that route, presumably because restricting share ownership to one per person would deter major private investors who expect a degree of control for their investment.

 If you quote information from this page in your work, then the reference for this page is: